CodeKal/About-CodeKAL/README_en.md

 # CodeKAL

-The mission of the Kadıköy Anatolian High School Software Club is to teach coding to those who don't know how to.
+The mission of the Kadıköy Anatolian High School Software Club is teaching coding and participating national and internatioal contests.